0queue/fixerss/README.md

 # fixerss

-A pair of programs to scrape website and generate an rss feed.
+A pair of programs to scrape a website and generate an rss feed.

 ## Building